 The company is owned by shareowners who have invested in the company by purchasing stock.
 Our ultimate accountability is to them.
 We have an obligation to keep shareowners informed concerning matters that affect their company and its progress.
 The shareowners deserve corporate governance that represents their best interests.
-A board of directors composed primarily of independent outside directors, who by their experience, knowledge and skill can advise and counsel management as well as represent the shareowner's interest, is an integral part of our corporate Governance that are published on the company's corporate website (www.thekrogerco.com).
+A board of directors composed primarily of independent outside directors, who by their experience, knowledge and skill can advise and counsel management as well as represent the shareowner's interest, is an integral part of our corporate structure.
+The company's Board of Directors has adopted Guidelines on Issues of Corporate Governance that are published on the company's corporate website (www.thekrogerco.com).